menandmice/micetro_docs/guides/user-manual/webapp_server_management.rst

 .. meta::
-   :description: How to manage DNS and DHCP servers in the Men&Mice Web Application
+   :description: How to manage DNS and DHCP servers in the Micetro by Men&Mice Web Application
-   :keywords: server, management, DNS, DHCP
+   :keywords: DNS servers, DHCP servers, DNS server management, DHCP server management

 .. _webapp-server-management: